s2l1/Headless-Samourai-Dojo/README.md

 # port used to access rpc

 rpcuser=xxxxxxxx
-# username for rpc access
+# put any username you prefer for rpc access, please make sure this is the same as BITCOIND_RPC_USER in Section 15.

 rpcpassword=xxxxxx
-# password for rpc access
+# put any password you prefer for rpc access, please make sure is the same as BITCOIND_RPC_PASSWORD in Section 15.

 rpcallowip=127.0.0.1
 # may not be but was there already so left